 This section must be read in conjunction with Section 9 of this act, which protects good faith transferees of property who give value.
 Thus, good faith transferees for value will be protected by Section 9 of this act, such that a spouse's claim for bad faith management would solely be cognizable against the other spouse.
 If, however, one spouse improperly donates or transfers property to which this act applies to a third person who is not in good faith, equitable relief against a third person may, in the discretion of the court, be available to the spouse whose rights are impaired.
 After all, improper gifts of community property by one spouse are generally voidable as against a third person in community property jurisdictions.
 See, e.g., Polk v.
 Polk, 39 Cal.
 Rptr.
 824 (App.
 1964); Wisc.
 Stat. § 766.70; La.
 Civ.
 Code art.
 2353; Mezey v.
 Fioramonti, 65 P.2d 980 (Ariz.
 App.
 2003); Uniform Marital Property Act § 6(b).

 Section 8.
-Right of a Surviving Spouse, Heir, Beneficiary, or Creditor (a) With respect to rights under this [act] property to which this [act] applies, the surviving spouse of the decedent may assert a claim for relief under the following rules: (1) If a personal representative of the decedent is appointed, In a probate proceeding, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a elaimdemand, the personal representative may distribute the assets of the decedent's estate without personal liability for a spouse's claim under this [act]. is not liable for failing to apply this [act].
-(2) If no personal representative is appointed or if the surviving spouse fails to
+Right of a Surviving Spouse

+- (a) With respect to rights under this [act], the surviving spouse of the decedent may assert a claim for relief under the following rules: - (1) If a personal representative of the decedent is appointed, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a
-(2) If no personal representative is appointed or if the surviving spouse fails to make a timely demand.
-In the absence of a probate proceeding, a surviving spouse must commence an action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three years] after the death of the decedent.

-(3) In an action to perfect title to property or to assert a right to a nonprobate asset, -a surviving spouse must commence an action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three years] after the death of the decedent.

-(b) With respect to property to which this [act] applies, the personal representative of the decedent may commence an action to perfect title to property or to assert a right to a nonprobate asset not later than [three years] after the death of the decedent.

-Legislative Note: A state should insert in subsections (a)(1) the relevant time for asserting a claim in a probate proceeding and in subsections (a)(2) and (3) and (b) the relevant time for asserting a claim to a nonprobate asset or for probating a will or challenging a revocable trust.
+- demand, the personal representative may distribute the assets of the decedent's estate without - 2 personal liability for a spouse's claim under this [act]. - 3 (2) If no personal representative is appointed or if the surviving spouse fails to - 4 make a timely demand, a surviving spouse must commence an action against the heirs, devisees, - 5 or nonprobate transferees of the decedent not later than [three years] after the death of the - 6 decedent. - 7 (3) In an action to perfect title to property or to assert a right to a nonprobate - 8 asset, a surviving spouse must commence an action against the heirs, devisees, or nonprobate - 9 transferees of the decedent not later than [three years] after the death of the decedent. - 10 (b) With respect to property to which this [act] applies, the personal representative of the - decedent may commence an action to perfect title to property or to assert a right to a nonprobate - asset not later than [three years] after the death of the decedent. - 13 Legislative Note: A state should insert in subsections (a)(1) the relevant time for asserting a - claim in a probate proceeding and in subsections (a)(2) and (3) and (b) the relevant time for - asserting a claim to a nonprobate asset or for probating a will or challenging a revocable trust.